Olivier-Boudeville/us-web/doc/universal-webserver-technical-manual-english.rst

 Running the Universal-Webserver
 -------------------------------

-Note that the Erlang versions used to produce the release (typically in a development computer) and run it (typically in a production server) must match.
+Note that the Erlang versions used to produce the release (typically in a development computer) and run it (typically in a production server) must match (we prefer using *exactly* the same version).

 Supposing a vhost to be served by US-Web is ``baz.foobar.org``, to avoid being confused by your browser, a better way is to test whether a US-Web instance is already running thanks to ``wget`` or ``links``::